PX4/PX4-Autopilot/apps/examples/README.txt

   a specified frequency and duty for a specified period of time.
 This example can ONLY be built as an NSH built-in function.

+  This test depends on these specific PWM/NSH configurations settings (your specific PWM settings might require additional settings).

+    CONFIG_PWM - Enables PWM support.
     CONFIG_NSH_BUILTIN_APPS - Build the PWM test as an NSH built-in function.
       Default: Not built!
 The example can only be used as an NSH built-in application

+  Specific configuration options for this example include:

     CONFIG_EXAMPLES_PWM_DEVPATH - The path to the PWM device.
 Default: /dev/pwm0 CONFIG_EXAMPLES_PWM_FREQUENCY - The initial PWM frequency.
 Default: 100 Hz
     CONFIG_EXAMPLES_PWM_DUTYPCT - The initial PWM duty as a percentage.
 Default: 50%